The Best Japan Travel Tips

 6. The JR Pass is always the best choice!

 Not hardly.
 Again, it depends where and how long you go.
 If you are not going far, a regional rail pass is not only much cheaper, but quite possibly more suitable.
 Plus if you are going very long distance, quite often flying just makes more sense.
 You can get from one end of the country to the other in a 1½-3 hour flight, which beats sitting on trains for 8–15 hours.
-And since we’re at it, while you’d reap huge saving going from Tokyo to Kansai and Hiroshima round trip on a 7-day pass, it would be rather hectic.
-If you get the 14-day pass, it does pay off; yet here again, there is still a better choice.
-Just get regular fare tickets for the Tokyo-Kansai round trip, and use the Kansai-Hiroshima Pass for the side trip to Hiroshima – it still comes out cheaper than the 14-day pass!!
+And since we’re at it, if going from Tokyo to Kansai and Hiroshima round trip, there is still a better choice than the full JR Pass.
+Just get regular fare tickets for the Tokyo-Kansai round trip, and use the Kansai-Hiroshima Pass for the side trip to Hiroshima (good for 5 consecutive days) – it still comes out cheaper.
 And on top of that, you can take Nozomi trains the whole way, saving you even more time!

 7. Only foreign tourists can take advantage of the pass!